 You don’t have to go through life with unsightly skin tags.
 There are many simple and safe treatments to remove them, including electrocautery.
 Click here to see some skin tags removal before after pictures from Q Esthetics.

 Your particular treatment method for warts, moles or skin tags will depend on your individual assessment with one of our experts.
 Your experienced, Q Esthetics practitioner will explain the considerations and risks for your electrocautery procedure to you during consultation.
 Prior to the procedure, a local anesthetic will be applied to the treated area, and the area will be cleaned thoroughly and covered with a gel to prevent burning.
 Since the electrocautery treatment requires the growth to be burnt, it would be painful without the use of an anesthetic.
 The treatment will take ten to thirty minutes, depending on the size of the growth.

 Following the procedure, the treatment area may appear white and swollen, and dead skin may need to be removed.
 A scab will form over the area of treatment, which may result in a scar.
 It is important to keep the area clean to prevent the possibility of infection.

 Depending on the size and number of moles, warts or skin tags treated, most people will recover within a week to ten days with minimal to no scarring.
 You will most likely be able to return to work or normal activities the day after your procedure.
 Often only one treatment is necessary but a second treatment may be required depending on the growth being treated.

-Related Links: Laser Acne, Laser Skin Resurfacing, Micro Peel, Light Therapy, Deep Cleaning, Kenalog Injections, PRP Therapy, Microneedling, Stretch Marks Removal
+Related Links: Laser Acne, Laser Skin Resurfacing, Micro Peel, Light Therapy, Deep Cleaning, Kenallog Injections, PRP Therapy, Microneedling, Stretch Marks Removal

 Toronto Electrocautery Treatment